Find Cheap Auto Insurance Quotes in Your Area

 - An animal crashing into your windshield

-While most policies should cover your windshield, we would recommend you double check to see all the events you are covered for and to also make sure all of your glass is covered.
+While most policies might cover your windshield, we recommend that you double-check to see which events are covered and make sure all of your glass is covered.
 It could be a tough situation if it turns out your policy only covers your side windows and not the windshield.

 Generally speaking, if you do not have comprehensive coverage, your insurance won't pay to repair your windshield.
 There are two major exceptions where just liability insurance can repair your car.